 “I give Bio-Heal to my child in his favorite drink which is Lemonade.
 He loves all kinds of flavors, raspberry, mango, blueberry, as long as it has that tart lemonade taste he takes it down.
 I mix the powder in a little at a time and I use a nifty little milk frother/mixer I found on Amazon” - Martha May

 Mix with Soft Foods

-Many soft foods mix very well with Bio-Heal.
+Many soft foods mix very well with our powder products.
 You may want to try some of the following:

 - Sorbet/ GFCF Ice Cream